Who wouldn't want to attract Northern Cardinals to their backyard? The brightly colored male with his proud crest stands out in the bird world.

 Heated Birdbath

-When trying to attract Cardinals to your backyard keep in mind, close to the house is not the best.
+When attracting Cardinals to your backyard feeders, keep in mind, close to the house is not the best.

 Cardinals are shy birds and feeders and birdbaths should be placed away from houses and around trees and bushes for protection.

-Cardinals will attack their reflection.
+Cardinals will attack their reflection in windows and mirrors.
 So keep feeders away from windows.

-These birds feed on the ground, making cats a major predator.
-Keeping cats indoors or supervising them during their outdoor time can go a long way keeping the birds safe.
+Keeping cats indoors or supervising them during their outdoor time can go a long way in keeping the birds safe.

 Cardinals also prefer quieter areas, so try to keep noise levels in your backyard to a minimum.